tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 ## Description

-This document contains such information as the account, tag and user attribute features that is applicable to **SDK 1.2.8.0 or later**.
-For SDK **1.2.7.2** or earlier, please see [here](https://intl.cloud.tencent.com/document/product/1024/30727).
+This document contains such features as the push, tag and user attributes that are applicable to **SDK 1.2.8.0** or later.
+For **SDK 1.2.7.2 or earlier versions, please see [here](https://intl.cloud.tencent.com/document/product/1024/30727).